-What is the guidance on face coverings and how has it changed?
+What is the guidance on face masks?

 Wearing a face covering does not change the fact that if you have symptoms of Covid-19 (including a cough, high temperature and/or loss or change in your normal sense of smell or taste), you and your household must isolate at home.
 You should also arrange to have a test to see if you have coronavirus.

-What is a face covering and who has to wear one?
+What is a face covering?

-You can make face coverings at home using scarves or other textile items (the government has published guidance on how to do this) or you can use a scarf, bandana or religious garment, or buy a disposable or reusable face covering.
+You can make face coverings at home using scarves or other textile items, or you can use a scarf, bandana or religious garment, or buy a disposable or reusable face covering.

 Where do you have to wear a face covering?

-- public transport
+- Public transport

-- indoor transport hubs like airports or train stations
+- Indoor transport hubs like airports or train stations

-- shops, supermarkets and indoor shopping centres
+- Shops, and enclosed shopping centres

-- banks, building societies and post offices
+- Banks, building societies and Post Offices

 Who doesn’t have to wear a face covering?

-- people who are unable to put on, wear or remove a face covering because of physical or mental illness or impairment, or disability
+- People who are unable to put on, wear or remove a face covering because of physical or mental illness or impairment, or disability

 - If putting on, wearing or removing a face covering will cause you severe distress